-Jacob stepped into the Captain’s scarcely lit chambers; a room more cave-like than any bridge Jacob had stood on before.
-There were no lights in the room save for the scattering of green, yellow, and red indicator lights on various consoles around the room.
+Jacob stepped into the Captain’s scarcely lit chambers; a room more cave-like than any starship bridge Jacob had stood on before.
+No lights shone in the room save for the scattering of green, yellow, and red indicators on various consoles around the room.
 The air was thick with dust and the smell of decay, like an old barn in the heat of midsummer.

 As Jacob stepped further into the room, a single light turned on in the center of the chamber.
 At the edge of this light was the base of a tall, almost throne-like elevated chair, draped in a tangled mass of cords, pipes, cables, and tubes.
 Seated in the center of this jungle of wiring was something that, a few decades ago, would have been called a man.

 The stark shadows of the room veiled much of his form, though they hid little from Jacob’s enhanced vision.
 The man had once been as hearty as Jacob; a cybernetically enhanced soldier with a mind and body built and rebuilt to put him beyond the outer limits of human potential.
 But the soldier’s strength had faded away most of a century ago, along with most of the man.
 What remained was a withered, cadaverous creature, human only in the broadest of terms.

 The Captain’s frail, bony back was curled in an ancient stoop, his bald head hanging forward as if too heavy to lift.
 The entire body would have been slouched even farther if it wasn’t hanging marionette-like from the mass of cords, cables, and tubes dangling from the ceiling and the wall behind him, connecting to ports on his tortured spine and skull.
 It was hard to tell where the Captain began and the ship ended.
 One of the two had rooted into the other, and it wasn’t obvious which had done what, or which depended more on the other to function.